How to travel to Eritrea in 2024

 Therefore, the only way to travel to Eritrea is by flying in.

-I personally came from Istanbul with Turkish Airlines, but you can also fly in from Addis Ababa (Ethiopian Airlines), Cairo (Egypt Air) or Dubai (FlyDubai).
+You can fly to Asmara from Istanbul (Turkish Airlines), Addis Ababa (Ethiopian Airlines), Cairo (Egypt Air) and Dubai (FlyDubai).

 Understanding Eritrea: Inside Africa’s most repressive state, by Martin Plaut